The three principal bimonthly meetings are the Global Economy Meeting, the Economic Consultative Committee and the All Governors' Meeting.

 The Governors of another 19 central banks attend the GEM as observers:

-The ECC assembles proposals for consideration by the GEM.
-In addition, the ECC Chairman initiates recommendations to the GEM on the appointment of chairs of the three central bank committees mentioned above and on the composition and organisation of those committees.
+In addition, the ECC Chairman makes recommendations to the GEM on the appointment of Chairs of the three central bank committees mentioned above and on the composition and organisation of those committees.

 The All Governors' Meeting comprises the Governors of the BIS's 60 member central banks and is chaired by the BIS Chairman, Jens Weidmann.
 It convenes to discuss selected topics of general interest to its members.